Outsourced Intuition Makes Us Easier to Manipulate

 If AI becomes the front door to knowledge, then whoever shapes the model, the retrieval system, the ranking logic, the policy boundary, or the interface has enormous influence over what we see and what we never think to look for.
 That influence does not have to be malicious to matter.
 Incentives are enough.
 Defaults are enough.
 Convenience is enough.

 The answer is not to reject AI.
-The answer is to refuse to become intellectually passive in front of it.
+The answer is to refuse to become intellectually passive in its presence.

 Use AI to challenge your thinking, not to replace it.
 Ask it for counterarguments.
 Ask what is missing.
 Ask for sources.
 Ask who might disagree.
 Ask what assumptions the answer depends on.
-Then step outside the machine and read, listen, compare, and decide.
+Then step outside the machine and read, listen, compare, and decide what you want to think.